evaviesi/APBIO/README.md

 # APBIO
-APBIO is a tool developed to predict compound-target interactions.
+APBIO is a tool developed to predict compound-target interactions, with a specific focus on air pollutants and their bioactivity.
 It computes bioactivity signatures for compounds starting from the SMILES representation (e.g., C1=CC=CC=C1) and FASTA sequence features for targets starting from the UniProtKB identifier (e.g., Q9UHW9).